thiswillbeyourgithub/wdoc/WDoc/docs/USAGE.md

     * joblib.Parallel backend to use when loading files. `loky` and `multiprocessing` refer to multiprocessing whereas `threading` refers to multithreading.
-    The number of jobs can be specified with `file_loader_n_jobs` but it's a loader specific kwargs.
+    The number of jobs can be specified with `--file_loader_n_jobs` but it's a loader specific kwargs.

 * `--file_loader_n_jobs`: int, default `3`
-    * number of threads to use when loading files.
-Set to 1 to disable multithreading (as it can result in out of memory error if using threads and overly recursive calls).
+    * number of jobs to use when loading files in parallel (threads or process, depending on `--file_loader_parallel_backend`).
+Set to 1 to disable parallel processing (as it can result in out of memory error if using threads and overly recursive calls).
 Automatically set to 1 if `--debug` is set or if there's only one document to load.